dalele2002/Mini_Project1/README.md

 # Campus Activity Review System

-This project implements the PDF workflow as a small hybrid cloud-native app with exactly:
+This project adopts a hybrid cloud-native architecture consisting of 3 containerized services for persistent, always-on capabilities, and 3 serverless functions for on-demand, event-driven business logic processing, forming a complete campus activity review workflow

 - 3 container services: `demo-service`, `workflow-service`, `data-service`
 - 3 serverless functions: `submission_event_function`, `processing_function`, `result_update_function`

 ## Workflow
 1. The user submits a campus activity in the demo service.
 2. The workflow service creates an initial record in the data service.
 3. The submission event function converts the new record into a processing request.